 The GPL states it quite clearly in this case.

 Zend Guard creates binaries out of PHP source code.

 So GPL forces you to provide that source code either within the same distribution or via download link.

 If there is no such source code provided by the distributor, this is definitely a violation of the GPL.

-#4 Updated by Jo Hasenau almost 6 years ago
+#4 Updated by Jo Hasenau about 6 years ago

 You can regulate anything in contracts, but as soon as the extension is publicly available for download - i.e. via TER or forge.typo3.org - the distributor has to provide the source code somehow.
 So yes - as a user, who got such an extension, you could enforce the distributor to hand over the source code to you.

 The keys are: The software must have been published before.
 And it is the distributor the developer (unless he will be the distributor as well), who is responsible to provide the source code.